nilarmyint00/Atrocious_Mirror_Bot/README.md

 ✳ Atrocious_Mirror_Bot.

-✳ First for this repo .
+✳ Before deploying you must need to collect all required config and token.pickle and credentials.json.
-Before deploying you must need to collect all required config and token.pickle and credentials.json.
+✳ GitHub workflow not required .

 ✳ First fork this repo .
 Then upload token.pickle and credentials.json in bot root folder .
 Then go to herokou and add all config on config vars option .
 Then go to your apps deploy option and select your forked repo and connect and click deploy branch and wait for deploying .
 If bot not working then check herkou log .